alexbarbosa1989/jboss-eap-quickstart-demo/README.md

 3- Create a new application into the project (In this case the deployed project is kitchensink-angularjs):
 > oc new-app --name=eap-demo registry.access.redhat.com/jboss-eap-7/eap70-openshift~https://github.com/alexbarbosa1989/jboss-eap-quickstart-demo -p SOURCE_REPOSITORY_REF="master" -p CONTEXT_DIR="kitchensink-angularjs"

-NOTE: If you want to deploy another module, just replate the name in CONTEXT_DIR parameter.
+NOTE: If you want to deploy another module, just replate the name in CONTEXT_DIR parameter and update the modules section in parent POM.

 4- Expose the service, in order to get acceded from web
 > oc expose svc eap-demo